richelbilderbeek/chapter_paradata/README.md

 > The X axis shows the the genotype of the individuals,
 > where 0 denotes AA, 1.0 denotes AG and 2.0 denotes GG.
 > The Y axis shows the concentration of the protein IL6RA
-> as found in the participants' blood.
+> as found in the participants' blood. n = 1 denotes the number
+> of SNPs that were determined to be involved.

 ### The experiments within genetic epidemology works are done by code